Valuation Office Agency: History

-Each local office was headed by a district valuer responsible for all of the rating and revenue work within the geographical responsibility of his office.
+Each local office was headed by a dual role district valuer and valuation officer responsible for all of the rating and revenue work within the geographical responsibility of his/her office.
 There were regional offices each headed by a superintending valuer who was responsible for the general management of the district valuers within his region and liaison between the local offices and the Chief Valuer's Office in London.

-Over the years the number of offices has reduced as the rating and other functions of the VO were combined into so-called "integrated" offices and the network was slimmed down as the number of local offices were closed and by 1996 there were only 93.
+Over the years the number of offices has reduced as the rating and other functions of the VO were combined into so-called "integrated" offices and the network was slimmed down as the number of local offices was closed, and by 1996 there were only 93.

-Staffing numbers have varied in accordance with the workload peaking in the years around the times of rating revaluations when it was necessary to increase staff to carry the revaluation and to settle appeals arising from it.
+Staffing numbers have varied in accordance with the workload peaking in the years around the times of rating revaluations when it was necessary to increase staff to carry out the revaluation and to settle appeals arising from it.
 So in 1965 there were around 7,000 compared to 2,600 prior to 1950.
 By 1994/5 there were 4,775 permanent staff.

-In 1998 the VO underwent a large scale re-organisation which saw a large reduction in the size of the regional layer of management and the closure of regional offices.
-The district valuer post in the local office was abolished and there was a reorganisation of the local offices into 24 groups each headed by a group valuation officer.
-A number of regionally-based specialist rating units were set up to take over responsibility from the local offices for the more complex or higher-value non-domestic rating assessments.
-As part of this re-organisation further offices were closed leaving a total of 85.
-As of 2017-2018 the VOA continues to undergo transformation with further office closures in England and Wales.
+In 1998 the VO underwent a large-scale re-organisation which saw a large reduction in the size of the regional layer of management and the closure of regional offices.
+The district valuer post in the local office was abolished, and there was a reorganisation of the local offices into 24 groups, each headed by a group valuation officer.
+A number of regionally based specialist rating units were set up to take over responsibility from the local offices for the more complex or higher-value non-domestic rating assessments.
+As part of this re-organisation further offices were closed, leaving a total of 85.
+As of 2017-2018, the VOA continues to undergo transformation with further office closures in England and Wales.